-- 21.2 Where an absence due to illness is authorized in accordance with Article 21.1 (a), the employee shall suffer no loss of stipend for such absence of up to two (2) calendar weeks in any academic session. - 21.3 Where an absence for compassionate reasons is authorized in accordance with Article 21.1(a), the employee shall suffer no loss of stipend for such absence of up to two (2) calendar week(s) in any academic session. - 21.4 Where an employee is on an authorized absence for more than the periods set out in Articles 21.2 or 21.3, the employee's stipend shall be prorated to account for the amount of the work assignment not performed. - 21.5 Where an authorized absence continues for more than three (3) weeks in a term, the Employer may, at its discretion, terminate the appointment.
-In such a case the employee shall be credited with seniority for that term provided that the employee performed scheduled duties for at least 4 weeks. - 21.6 Under normal circumstances, an unpaid leave due to illness will end after twenty-four (24) months.
+- 21.2 Where an absence due to illness is authorized in accordance with Article 21.1 (a), the employee shall suffer no loss of stipend for such absence of up to 2 calendar weeks in any academic session. - 21.3 Where an absence for compassionate reasons is authorized in accordance with Article 21.1(a), the employee shall suffer no loss of stipend for such absence of up to 2 calendar week(s) in any academic session. - 21.4 Where an employee is on an authorized absence for more than the periods set out in Articles 21.2 or 21.3, the employee's stipend shall be prorated to account for the amount of the work assignment not performed. - 21.5 Where an authorized absence continues for more than 3 weeks in a term, the Employer may, at its discretion, terminate the appointment.
+In such a case the employee shall be credited with seniority for that term provided that the employee performed scheduled duties for at least 4 weeks. - 21.6 Under normal circumstances, an unpaid leave due to illness will end after 24 months.
 This provision does not apply to an employee who is suffering a compensable injury in the meaning of the Ontario Workplace Safety and Insurance Act 1997, S.O.
 1997 c.16 Schedule A. - 21.7 An employee shall reschedule duties or make other arrangements in accordance with Article 21.1(a) in order to attend an academic conference.
 The employee shall notify the students and the Department Chair/Director two (2) weeks in advance.
-The employee shall suffer no loss of stipend for such absence of up to one (1) calendar week in any academic session. - 21.8 Employees may apply to their Department Chair/Director for unpaid leave for academic or research reasons of up to two (2) years in order to maintain their seniority. - 21.9 Employees shall be eligible for pregnancy and/or parental leave in accordance with the Employment Standards Act, 2000 S.O.
+The employee shall suffer no loss of stipend for such absence of up to 1 calendar week in any academic session. - 21.8 Employees may apply to their Department Chair/Director for unpaid leave for academic or research reasons of up to two years in order to maintain their seniority. - 21.9 Employees shall be eligible for pregnancy and/or parental leave in accordance with the Employment Standards Act, 2000 S.O.
 2000, c.41.
-The employee's seniority will be extended by extent of the leave taken, pursuant to the Act. - 21.10 The Employer shall arrange an employee's work assignment, or arrange an exchange of duties with other employees as necessary, to enable an employee who is the partner of the birth parent to have up to three consecutive days free of duties on the occasion of the birth of their child. - 21.11 If an employee who is complainant under the University's Sexual Violence Policy or who is pursuing informal resolution as referred to in Article 9.5 (b) and who requires time off to deal with an incident of sexual violence shall suffer no loss of stipend for such an absence of up to two calendar weeks.
-There shall be no expectation that the employee shall make up the hours at a later date.
+The employee's seniority will be extended by extent of the leave taken, pursuant to the Act. - 21.10 The Employer shall arrange an employee's work assignment, or arrange an exchange of duties with other employees as necessary, to enable an employee who is the partner of the birth parent to have up to three consecutive days free of duties on the occasion of the birth of their child.